zidingz/great_expectations/docs/guides/connecting_to_your_data/components/where_to_run_code.md

 Get an environment to run the code in this guide.
 Please choose an option below.

 <Tabs
-  groupId="yaml-or-python"
+  groupId="yaml-or-Python"
   defaultValue='cli'
   values={[
   {label: 'CLI + filesystem', value:'cli'},
   {label: 'No CLI + filesystem', value:'yaml'},
-  {label: 'No CLI + no filesystem', value:'python'}, ]}>
+  {label: 'No CLI + no filesystem', value:'Python'}, ]}>
   <TabItem value="cli">